 The American Egg Board is a promotional marketing board appointed by the U.S. government whose mission is to "increase demand for egg and egg products on behalf of U.S. egg producers."
-Now if an individual egg company wants to run an ad campaign, they can say whatever they want, but if an egg corporation wants to dip into the 10 million dollars the American Egg Board sets aside for advertising, because the board is overseen by the federal government, corporations are not allowed to lie with those funds.
+Now if an individual egg company wants to run an ad campaign, they can say whatever they want, but if an egg corporation wants to dip into the 10 million dollars the American Egg Board sets aside for advertising, because the board is overseen by the federal government, corporations are not allowed to lie with those funds - what a concept!
 This leads to quite revealing exchanges between egg corporations that want to use that money and the USDA on what egg companies can and cannot say about eggs.

 Thanks to the Freedom of Information Act I was able to get my hands on some of those emails.
 Of course a lot of what I got looked like this:

 "Please note a number of items" about our “salmonella crisis module.”
 "Any questions?"
 Or even better--entire sheets of paper that literally just said this [“Please consider the environment before printing this email”].
 That was the whole sheet of paper.
 Our tax dollars hard at work.

 But check this out.
 This is some egg company trying to put out a brochure on healthy snacking for kids.
 But because of existing laws against false and misleading advertising the head of the USDA's poultry research and promotion programs reminds them that you can't couch eggs or egg products as being healthy or nutritious.
 See the words nutritious and healthy carry certain connotations (you know that a food is actually good for you), but because eggs have the amount of cholesterol they do (plus all the saturated fat) the words healthy and nutritious are problematic when it comes to eggs.
 This is the USDA saying this!

 However, the USDA helpfully suggests, I believe you can say eggs are naturally nutrient dense.